Sandeep2864/Sandeep2864/README.md

 I'm a passionate Full Stack Developer with a strong background in AI, Data Structures & Algorithms (DSA), Computer Science, and Java Development.
 I enjoy building scalable, efficient, and innovative solutions that solve real-world problems.
 This portfolio showcases some of my best projects and contributions across these fields.

 ## 🚀 About Me
-<i class="fas fa-brain fa-3x"></i> I'm always learning and evolving—currently diving deep into AI, Machine Learning, and Cloud Computing.
+- <i class="fas fa-brain fa-3x"></i> I'm always learning and evolving—currently diving deep into AI, Machine Learning, and Cloud Computing.

-<i class="fas fa-code fa-3x"></i> Proficient in Java, JavaScript, TypeScript, HTML, CSS, React, Node.js, Express, and MongoDB, among others.
+- <i class="fas fa-code fa-3x"></i> Proficient in Java, JavaScript, TypeScript, HTML, CSS, React, Node.js, Express, and MongoDB, among others.

-<i class="fas fa-project-diagram fa-3x"></i> I have a deep understanding of Data Structures, Algorithms, and System Design, which I apply to build optimized solutions.
+- <i class="fas fa-project-diagram fa-3x"></i> I have a deep understanding of Data Structures, Algorithms, and System Design, which I apply to build optimized solutions.

 ## 📂 Projects
-<i class="fas fa-project-diagram fa-3x"></i> Here’s a glimpse of some of the key projects I have worked on:
+Here’s a glimpse of some of the key projects I have worked on:

 **Full Stack Web Application**
 Description: A web app that does XYZ.
 Built using React for the frontend, Node.js and Express for the backend, and MongoDB for the database.